-Not without guest access.
-Students are strongly encouraged to complete their own information.
+Yes, if your student grants you Guest Access*.
+However, students are strongly encouraged to complete their own information if possible.
 Class registration is a part of a student’s academic record for which he or she is responsible.
 Any misinformation put on a student’s record by someone other than the student becomes the student’s responsibility.
-For information on federal academic privacy laws, please visit the FERPA information website at BYU.
+For information on federal academic privacy laws, please visit the Records Privacy (FERPA) information website at BYU.

-No. Students not admitted to BYU in Provo and who take classes at the BYU Salt Lake Center are considered non-degree-seeking students.
+No, students not admitted to BYU in Provo and who take classes at the BYU Salt Lake Center are considered non-degree-seeking students.
 But course credit earned at the BYU Salt Lake Center may be used to satisfy degree requirements when it is transferred to a degree-seeking program.
 In other words, credit earned at the BYU Salt Lake Center may transfer to other universities.
-For credit transfer policies, please contact the university the student plans on attending.
+For credit transfer policies, please contact the university you plan to attend.

-The cost to replace a lost BYU ID card is $10.
-Students may pay this fee at Student Services with cash or check.
+You will have to pay to replace your lost ID card.
+The cost is $10 and can be paid at Student Services with cash, Cougar Cash, or check.
 The BYU Salt Lake Center Library will then issue a new BYU ID card.
-A new BYU ID card may also be obtained at the BYU ID Center located in the Wilkinson Center in Provo.
+A new BYU ID card may also be paid for and obtained at the BYU ID Center located in the Wilkinson Center in Provo.